NixOS/moderation/moderation-log.md

-milahu was suspended on GitHub and Matrix
+milahu was suspended on GitHub, Discourse and Matrix

 alpha-bit was suspended on GitHub